keesiemeijer/custom-post-type-date-archives/readme.txt

 == Changelog ==
 = 2.5.0 =
 * Enhancement
-	* Add more control what posts are displayed in the Recent Posts widget
+	* Add more control over what posts are displayed in the Recent Posts widget
 	* New settings class to manage admin settings
 	* New functions for use in theme templates
 = 2.4.0 =